-The study area has been determined based upon the Proposed Development (Offshore) location and proposed infrastructure, alongside spring tidal excursions and expert judgement.
-The Proposed Development (Offshore), located in water depths up to 88m below Lowest Astronomical Tide within the Moray Firth, is primarily under the control of the wave regime, with tidal currents that are relatively benign and unable to transport material larger than finegrained sediments.
-Surficial sediments are primarily composed of sands, and the presence of mobile bedforms in discreet locations indicates an active sediment transport regime.
+The study area has been determined based upon the Caledonia North location and proposed infrastructure, alongside spring tidal excursions and expert judgement.
+Caledonia North, located in water depths up to 60m below Lowest Astronomical Tide within the Moray Firth, is primarily under the control of the wave regime, with tidal currents that are relatively benign and unable to transport material larger than fine-grained sediments.
+Surficial sediments are primarily composed of sands and the presence of mobile bedforms in discreet locations indicates an active sediment transport regime.

-Consideration of the Design Envelope has been undertaken to identify worst-case scenarios with respect to Marine and Coastal Processes.
-Adopting a source-pathway-receptor approach, the potential impacts associated with the Proposed Development (Offshore) have been assessed, in accordance with the Scoping Opinion and subsequent stakeholder engagement, using a suite of methodologies which include numerical modelling, the evidence-base and expert judgement.
+A consideration of the Caledonia North Design Envelope has been undertaken to identify worstcase scenario with respect to Marine and Coastal Processes.
+Adopting a source-pathwayreceptor approach, the potential impacts associated with Caledonia North have been assessed, in accordance with the Scoping Opinion and subsequent stakeholder engagement, using a suite of methodologies which include numerical modelling, the evidence-base and expert judgement.
 Receptors identified include both designated sites with qualifying coastal and marine features and non-designated sites, such as seabed morphological features.
 Specifically, the following impacts have been considered:

-- Increases in suspended sediment concentrations (SSCs) and change to seabed levels; - Potential impacts to seabed morphology (sandbanks and notable bathymetric depressions); - Modifications to littoral transport, coastal behaviour (erosion), including at the Landfall Site; - Potential impacts to seabed morphology; - Seabed scouring; - Modifications to the wave and tidal regimes and associated impacts to morphological features; - Cumulative increases in SSC and change to seabed levels; and - Cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime.
+- Increases in Suspended Sediment Concentration (SSC) and change to seabed levels; - Potential impacts to seabed morphology (sandbanks and notable bathymetric depressions); - Modifications to littoral transport, coastal behaviour (erosion), including at the Landfall Site; - Potential impacts to seabed morphology; - Seabed scouring; - Modifications to the wave and tidal regimes and associated impacts to morphological features; - Cumulative increases in SSC and change to seabed levels; and - Cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime.

-The results of this impact assessment demonstrate that the Proposed Development (Offshore) may have a negligible to minor impact upon the identified receptors, which is considered not significant in Environmental Impact Assessment terms.
+The results of this impact assessment demonstrate that Caledonia North may have a negligible to minor impact upon the identified receptors, which is considered not significant in Environmental Impact Assessment terms.